WakiMak/trentent.github.io-forked/_posts/2012-03-05-citrix-ima-service-issues.md

 - Or -
 The IMA service terminated with service-specific error: 2147483647
 Cause
-When looking into the services manager, the MFCOM Service is in status “starting”.
+When looking into the services manager, the MFCOM Service is in status "starting".
 MFCOM and IMA Service fail to start because of a corrupt radeoffline DB.
 Note: This issue also occurs after an incomplete or corrupted install of a Citrix Hotfix.
 Make sure you terminate the MFCOM32.exe as instructed below and re-install the hotfix properly.
 This can also ensure that the MFCOM Service will start successfully.
 Resolution
 **Stop the mfcom.exe service using Task Manager.